galasa-dev/automation/README.md

 This task uses the custom [argocd-cli image](https://harbor.galasa.dev/harbor/projects/5/repositories/argocd-cli/artifacts-tab).

-### copy

-This task performs a simple copy from one location to another.

-Parameters:
-* context: The directory to perform the command in
-* source: The from location.
-* destination: The to location.

-This task uses the latest [busybox image](https://hub.docker.com/_/busybox).

 ### galasabld

 This task uses the galasabld CLI to perform galasabld commands, such as galasabld template.